64studio/dibby/README.md

 ## How to install dibby

-You can run the scripts from a checked-out copy of the [Git repository for dibby](https://github.com/64studio/dibby) or install a Debian package from the [64 Studio APT server](https://apt.64studio.net/).
+You can run the scripts from a checked-out copy of the [Git repository for dibby](https://github.com/64studio/dibby) or install a Debian amd64 package from the [64 Studio APT server](https://apt.64studio.net/).
 If you are interested in developing dibby or adapting it for your needs, we recommend forking the Git version.

-The following instructions install the latest release of dibby from our APT server, and have been tested on Debian Stretch and Sid:
+The following instructions install the latest release of dibby from our APT server, and have been tested on Debian Stretch and Sid amd64:
 ```
 sudo apt install apt-transport-https
-echo 'deb https://apt.64studio.net stretch main' | sudo tee /etc/apt/sources.list.d/64studio.list
+echo 'deb https://apt.64studio.net stable main' | sudo tee /etc/apt/sources.list.d/64studio.list
 wget -qO - https://apt.64studio.net/archive-keyring.asc | sudo apt-key add -
 sudo apt update
 sudo apt install dibby